 Mount Hiei – The holy mountain in Kyoto

 Mount Hiei, regarded as the holy mountain in Kyoto makes a nice little escape from the maddening crowds of other Kyoto’s main attraction.
-What makes this destination fascinating is the quietness, peacefulness that exists here, only a stone’s throw away from chaos of the city below.
+What makes this destination fascinating is the quietness and peacefulness that exists here that transports you to a totally different world of complete zen!
+All of it within only a stone’s throw away from the chaos of the city below.
 This is a mountain where history and modernity meets in relation to Japanese culture and religion.
 A sacred mountain believed to turn ordinary humans in pursuit of enlightenment to super beings for their endurance and perseverance.
+A truly fascinating Japan experience not to be missed when visiting Kyoto.

 The temples in Mount Hiei were the guardians of ancient Kyoto.
 One of the most important monasteries in Japanese history was established here over 1200 years ago.